Hadi77KSA/Plutonium-T6-Any-Player-EE-Scripts-For-Speedrunning/README.md

 - Die Rise's scripts go to `zm_highrise`
 - Buried's scripts go to `zm_buried`
 - `super_ee_any_player.gsc` goes to `zm_buried`
-The following scripts allow the main Easter Egg quests to be done with any number of players—whether it is solo (1 player), duo (2 players), trio (3 players), or even more than 4 players—while aiming to be as similar to the original Easter Eggs as possible.

 # Features
 ## TranZit
 Uses CCDeroga's mod to allow the Maxis side to be completable in solo.
 Note that it does not show a message in-game indicating it is loaded once the map is started.
 To determine if it has been loaded successfully, either go through the Easter Egg and perform a step and listen out for the quotes, or check the Plutonium bootstrapper window for if it says the following line when the map is started:
 ```
 Script "scripts/zm/zm_transit/tranzit_maxis_solo.gsc" loaded successfully